Best Beach Town in Massachusetts… or America?

 Other Colorful Places in America

 Scrolling these P-Town photos, I’m reminded of some of the other rainbow-colored destinations I’ve toured around the world.
-The Corning Glass Museum in the Finger Lakes of New York State, for example, has a similar glowing exuberance.
+The Corning Glass Museum in the Finger Lakes, NY (New York State, that is) for example, has a similar glowing exuberance.

 Art and Artists in P-Town